-Dr. Dae Hee Kwak is currently Associate Professor of Sports Management and Director of the Center for Sport Marketing Research in the School of Kinesiology.
-Prior to his time at U-M, Dr. Kwak was Assistant Professor in the Department of Kinesiology at Indiana University - Bloomington, IN after completing his Ph.D. in Kinesiology at University of Maryland, College Park, MD.
+Dr. Dae Hee Kwak is associate professor of Sport Management and director of the Center for Sport Marketing Research in the School of Kinesiology.
+Prior to his time at U-M, Dr. Kwak was assistant professor in the Department of Kinesiology at Indiana University, Bloomington, IN.
+He completed his Ph.D. in Kinesiology at the University of Maryland, College Park, MD.

 |SM 439||Sponsorship-Linked Marketing||3||Fall, Winter, As Arranged||Kwak|